ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 Lastly combined traing data and test data are attached together by adding combined test data after combined training data row by row.

-* Execute Step 2 of assignment: "Extracts only the measurements on the mean and standard deviation for each measurement".
+* Step 2 ("Extracts only the measurements on the mean and standard deviation for each measurement"):

 To be able to decide which feature measurements are mean or standard deviation type we need to have names for features.
 These are found in file UCI HAR Dataset/features.txt.
 This file contais 561 rows (one for each feature) and each row has two values: numeric column index referring a column in feature measurent file (UCI HAR Dataset/train/X_train.txt and UCI HAR Dataset/test/X_test.txt) and textual feature name matching to that column.